tgirier/envelope/README.md

 ![envelope](https://i.imgur.com/ZzxTAKL.gif)

 Envelope is a basic chat server using TCP websockets.

 Envelope broadcasts messages to all connected users.

 Built with :heart: in Paris

-A huge thanks to @bitfield for his mentoring on this project.
+:raised_hands: A huge thanks to @bitfield for his mentoring on this project. :raised_hands:

 # Installation